Latest News

 After a short break, racing returns to Newton Abbot on Wednesday with the opening race, the Class 2 Kauto The King Handicap Chase due off at 1.45pm, part of ITV’s afternoon coverage.

 This £25,000 event run over two miles and five furlongs was won last year by Light N Strike, then trained by Emma Lavelle, but now with Mickey Bowen.
-Champion trainer Dan Skelton, who finished last season with 194 winners and over £5m in prize money, has declared that his aim for the new campaign is to beat Martin Pipe’s record total of 243 achieved in 2018/19 and has entered both Etalon and Heltenham.
+Champion trainer Dan Skelton finished last season with 194 winners and over £5m in prize money and, as well as retaining his title, his aim for the new campaign is to beat Martin Pipe’s record total of 243 achieved in 2018/19.
+After failing to score with two runners at Warwick on Friday evening, he got off the mark with a treble at Uttoxeter on Saturday and runs top-weight Etalon from his two entries.